 Welcome To Indigenous Education

 The Indigenous Education Department of School District No.57 is located on the Traditional Territory of Lheidli T'enneh.
-School District No.57 serves the communities of Prince George, Mackenzie, McBride and Valemount.
-We honor and respect the people and territories of the Lheidli T'enneh, McLeod Lake Indian Band and Simpcw of whose territories we operate and service.
-We currently have 3,655 Indigenous students within our district.
+School District No.57 serves the communities of Prince George, Mackenzie, McBride, and Valemount.
+We honor and respect the people and territories of the Lheidli T'enneh, McLeod Lake Indian Band, and Simpcw of whose territories we operate and service.
+We currently have 3,651 Indigenous students within our district.
 Indigenous Students make up approximately 27% of our total student population.
-The Indigenous Education Department consists of 107 staff members that focus on Indigenous Education.
-The initiatives that the Indigenous Education Department work on are; curriculum, culture, language and support.
+The Indigenous Education Department consists of 83 staff members that focus on Indigenous Education.
+The initiatives that the Indigenous Education Department works on are; curriculum, culture, language, and support.
 The Indigenous Education Department works collaboratively with all departments and schools within School District No.57 to ensure that Indigenous Education is woven into all classrooms for inclusive learning.